15five/python-circleci-package-boilerplate/README.md

 ## Features:
 * Package directory structure already laid out
-* FULL CI/CD through circleci
+* **FULL** CI/CD through circleci with the works (black linting, pip caching, tests against multiple python versions, automatic package deploy each push to master)
 * makefile and other sensible files and configuration already present

 ## To Use: